vexide/website/src/content/docs/async-introduction.md

 }
 ```

 Tight loops are by far the most common way to accidentally create blocking code.
-We'll cover some other cases, such as deadlocks in future pages.
+We'll cover some other cases (such as deadlocks) in future pages.